Qarik-Group/concourse-tutorial/docs/basics/task-hello-world.md

 The URL http://127.0.0.1:8080/builds/1 is viewable in the browser.
 It is another view of the same task.

+---
+**NOTE**

+You'll need to login to Concourse to view this page.
+The default credentials are `admin / admin`

+---

 ![build-output-hello-world](/images/build-output-hello-world.png)

 ## Task Docker Images